Japan's quake-hit nuclear plant scraps plan to dump water into sea

 Kyodo quoted minister Yoko Komiyama as saying the tests would be conducted at least every three months.

-Tepco estimates that the amount of treated water requiring storage is increasing by 200 to 500 tonnes every day.
-It says the plant is likely to reach its storage capacity of about 155,000 tonnes around March.
+Tepco estimates that the amount of treated water requiring storage is increasing by 200 to 500 tons every day.
+It says the plant is likely to reach its storage capacity of about 155,000 tons around March.

-The utility released more than 10,000 tonnes of water tainted with low levels of radiation in April to free up space for water with much higher levels of radioactivity, drawing sharp criticism from neighbours such as South Korea and China.
+The utility released more than 10,000 tons of water tainted with low levels of radiation in April to free up space for water with much higher levels of radioactivity, drawing sharp criticism from neighbors such as South Korea and China.

 (Reporting by Shinichi Saoshiro; Editing by Nick Macfie and Tomasz Janowski)